eyemotif/eyebot-rs/README.md

   *matches the regex* `<pattern>`, the listener executes.
 Argument variables are set to the pattern's respective match groups.
-* `!listen:info <listener-name>`: Outputs a listener and its [command](#custom-command-format) in its raw form, with its Pattern, Tags and Variables spelled out.
+* `!listen:info <listener-name>`: Outputs a listener and its [command](#custom-command-format) in its raw form, with its Pattern, Tags, and Variables spelled out.
 * `!listen:remove <listener-name>`: Removes a listener.
 * `!listen:list`: Lists all listeners' names.